Best Practices for Using Yeast in Pizza Dough (Dry and Fresh)

 This method is not ideal because some glutathione will still be released into the dough; However, it can be effective, especially in warmer weather when tap water temperatures are higher, or when achieving a more extensible dough is desired.
 Simply sprinkle the yeast into the water, mix well, and then add the remaining dough ingredients.

-4. Recommended Method: Dissolving Yeast in Hot Water
+4. Suspending Yeast in Warm Water [Recommended Method]

-The yeast should be dissolved in water only, without any added sugar, flour, or other ingredients.
-Once dissolved, add the yeast-water mixture directly to the rest of the recipe water, even if the remaining water is very cold.
+The yeast should be mixed with water only, without any added sugar, flour, or other ingredients.
+Once rehydrated, add the yeast-water mixture to the rest of the recipe water, even if the remaining water is cold.

-This method is also ideal for hand kneading, as it ensures the yeast is evenly distributed throughout the dough.
+This method is especially recommended when hand-kneading, as it helps distribute the yeast evenly throughout the dough.

-In the next section, you will find detailed instructions on how to properly dissolve yeast in warm water.
+In the next section, you’ll find detailed instructions on how to properly rehydrate yeast in warm water.

-How to Properly Dissolve Dry Yeast in Warm Water
+How to Properly Suspend Dry Yeast in Warm Water

-Dissolve the yeast in a separate container, using a small amount of hot water.
+Suspend the yeast in a separate container, using a small amount of warm water.
 You can either heat the water in the microwave or mix hot water with cold water until it reaches a temperature of 37-43°C/98-110°F – whichever method you find more convenient.

 To measure the water temperature, use an infrared thermometer or a probe thermometer.
 Alternatively, test the water with your finger; it should feel warm, but not too hot.
 If you can’t keep your finger in the water for more than 5 seconds, the water is too hot.